Matusal3m/damex/README.md

 ```

 # Warning!
 This package doesn't work with dependency injection for now.
-Because of this, and due to the way the routes are implemented, all services used inside controllers or other services must implement static methods.
+Because of this, and due to the way the routes are implemented, all services used inside controllers or other services must implement as static methods.